puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 ```

 - Use «changed_when» to define a as «changed»

 <!-- .slide: class="master-content" > -->

+Note:
+Nicht nur in Templates sind when Condiations möglich

 ***

 # Lab 4.3: Ansible Playbooks - Output

 <!-- .slide: class="master-title" > -->
 ***

 ## Ansible-pull
 - Inverted Architecture:
 - pull playbook and inventory from git repo and apply it